WalletWasabi/WasabiDoc/docs/using-wasabi/WalletRecovery.md

 Now Wasabi will recover your wallet, and [load the wallet](/using-wasabi/WalletLoad.md).
 After a short loading period, you can use Wasabi as usual.
-With this level, only the private keys are imported, but not the labels of your addresses.
+With this, only the private keys are imported, but not the labels of your addresses.

 :::danger